aaronjfisher/EDA-Project/Coursera/ReadMe.md

   	 * "coursera2_#1-2_datVer-1_n35_pval-0.338.png" is the same as the first file, but now with insignificant data.
 Note, a user would only see one of these three mentioned files, or maybe even a different version.

-Heatmap_Images
+Heatmap_Images and Dendrogram_images
 -----
+* Images are in the folders.
+There are 6*3=18 graphs in each.
-*Images for heatmap.
-The generating script is in this folder
+* The generating script is in this folder (Heatmaps.R).
+This generates the heatmaps and the dendrograms from the same data.
+In other words, across all the heatmaps & dendrograms, there are only 18 total data matrixes.

-Some stuff in the "old stuff" folder
+Some stuff in the "old stuff" folder (ignorable)
 ----------
 * The "alt" plan was the have 3 questions about size, and then 2 or three where the data is the same for all people, but each person is randomized to see a different presentation style
 * "alt" images have the same data, and give all different presentation styles over the same data.
 This essentially "holds the data constant" but it doesn't seem like that's the best use of resources.
 The data should be replicatable, so it's not the most important thing to hold *exactly* constant.
 It's more useful to hold *person* constant by comparing against the reference with the same people in it.
 Ex, compare the accuracy rate of people in bestFit-sig with *their* accuracy in in n100-sig.